A free teleconference series covering a wide range of topics with leaders in the Alzheimer's community

 She also gave advice on many challenging scenarios and discussed the two most common questions that she receives: What’s the difference between Alzheimer’s and dementia?
 And why is it that he/she does those things?

 Thank you to Teepa Snow for talking about ways to cope with dementia and caregiving.
-If you missed the talk – or if you’d like to hear it again – you can listen to an audio playback, read the transcript of our conversation, or check it out on Storify.
+If you missed the talk – or if you’d like to hear it again – you can listen to an audio playback, or read the transcript of our conversation.

 We look forward to having you join the next Alzheimer’s Talks on October 17 with Dr. Rudy Tanzi.
 Click here to sign up.